JanWilczek/wolf-sound-blog/_posts/dsp/2022-03-28-fir-with-simd.md

 In short: via SIMD.

-The best way to speed up filtering is to process multiple samples at once using single instruction, multiple data instructions.
-To achieve this, we need to rewrite the linear convolution algorithm so that it our code operates on vectors.
+The best way to speed up filtering is to process multiple samples at once using single instruction, multiple data (SIMD) instructions.
+To achieve this, we need to rewrite the linear convolution algorithm so that our code operates on vectors.

 This process is called *loop vectorization*.

-Loop vectorization is often done by the compiler but the degree of this vectorization is insufficient for real-time DSP.
-Instead, we need to instruct the compiler what to do.
+Loop vectorization is often done by the compiler but the degree of this automatic vectorization is typically insufficient for real-time DSP.
+Instead, we need to instruct the compiler exactly what to do.

 SIMD instructions achieve the best performance when they operate on [aligned data]({% post_url 2020-04-09-what-is-data-alignment %}).
 Therefore, data alignment is another factor we should take into account.

 In summary, an efficient FIR filter implementation uses 2 strategies in tandem:

-1. Loop vectorization
+1. Loop vectorization and
 2. Data alignment.

 We will now discuss these two strategies in detail.